 Greenville County Museum of Art, 420 College Street, Greenville.
-Apr.
-21 - 22 - "Greenville County Museum of Art's Fine Art + Flora Weekend".
-Local floral designers, including renowned floral artist Christopher Bassett, a native of Greenville and the designer behind the flowers in the award-winning film "The Greatest Showman," will interpret works of art, creating imaginative displays that celebrate the GCMA permanent collection.
 Through Sept.
 16 - "Impressionism and the South."
 On April 15, 1874, in an act of defiance against the official French government-sanctioned Salon exhibitions, thirty self-proclaimed Independent artists opened an exhibition at photographer Nadar's vacated Paris studio.
 Shortly after, a satirical review that mocked Claude Monet's Impression, Sunrise gave the movement its name.
 Impressionism was the first bombshell launched against academic tradition.
 The movement defined light as color, becoming the first modern language of paint.
 Sun-drenched and spontaneous, this selection of American Impressionist paintings from the GCMA permanent collection invites viewers to consider the ideas and techniques that opened the door to modern visual expression.
 Through Sept.
 16 - "Sidney Dickinson: A Connecticut Yankee in King Cotton's Court."
 Sidney Dickinson (1890 - 1980) studied with William Merritt Chase and George Bridgman at the Art Students League, where he later taught for more than twenty-five years.
-He exhibited extensively throughout the Northeast and was Design, serving as a jury member for a number of years before becoming a full Academician in 1927.
+He exhibited extensively throughout the Northeast and was an active member of the National academy of Design, serving as a jury member for a number of years before becoming a full Academician in 1927.
 Dickinson occasionally visited Calhoun, Alabama, where his parents worked with his maternal aunt, Charlotte Thorn, at the Calhoun Colored School.
 With guidance from Booker T. Washington, Thorn established the Calhoun Colored School in 1892.
 Ongoing - "South Carolina Icons".
 Consider the work of three African-American artists from South Carolina, David Drake, William H. Johnson, and Merton Simpson.
 Their work echoes the stories of slavery, the struggle for equality, and the Civil rights movement.
 Admission: Free.
 Hours: Wed.-Sat., 10am-6pm and Sun., 1-5pm.
 Contact: 864/271-7570 or at (www.gcma.org).